NVIDIA/cheminformatics/README.md

 ### Acceleration

 The latest benchmarks reside in the [benchmarks](benchmarks) directory.
 The files are available in [markdown](benchmarks/benchmark.md) and [Excel](benchmarks/benchmark.xlsx).
 A [plot](benchmarks/benchmark.png) is also available.

+### Features
+ - Cluster Molecules on embedding generated from SMILES in ChEMBLE database
+ - Ability to colormap the clustered molecules based on molecular properties
+ - Ability to select molcules and clusters for recluster
+ - Follow Molecules of Interest during the analysis
+ - Generate new molecules by interpolating latent space between two selected molecules or sampling arround a selected molecule
+ - Export generated molecules in SDF format